 Use of monetary policy instruments

 The operational objective of the Bank of Russia’s monetary policy is to keep overnight money market rates close to the key rate.
-Over January—June 2022, the average deviation of RUONIA (the operational benchmark of monetary policy) from the Bank of Russia key rate equalled −28 basis points, which is more than in 2021.
-In February—March, the volatility of this deviation increased temporarily, but then returned to normal.
+Over January—the first half of October 2022, the average deviation of RUONIA (the operational benchmark of monetary policy) from the Bank of Russia key rate equalled −19 basis points, which is slightly more than in 2021.
+The spread volatility also increased during this period to 37 basis points (vs 21 basis points over 2021).

 According to the experience of 2022, the system of the Bank of Russia’s monetary policy instruments made it possible to fully meet banks’ demand for liquidity and offset the impact of external factors even in the conditions of extremely high volatility.
 Despite the extraordinary shocks that the banking sector had to address, the existing operational procedure demonstrated its efficiency and flexibility and helped stabilise the situation over a short period.
 The earlier achieved stability of the banking system is essential as well.
 By the moment of the crisis, banks had a sufficient amount of high-quality assets that they were able to use for raising the required liquidity from the Bank of Russia.
 The support measures implemented by the Bank of Russia ensured the smooth functioning of banks and helped gradually restore turnovers in the short-term interbank lending segment of the money market to the level of early 2022 on average.